mredsolomon/InterActiveShinyMap/README.md

 https://mredsolo.shinyapps.io/InterActiveShinyMap/

-Use the 'ASW setup script' to assist in setting up AWS instance of a server.
+Use the 'ASW setup script' to assist in setting up an AWS instance.

 ## AWS free instance configuration: